plone/training/testing/start.rst

 .. note::

-  This command will install plonecli in the global user site-packages according to the official documentation.
+  This command will install plonecli in the user site-packages according to the official documentation.
   Feel free to install it using your preferred alternative method (virtualenv, pipenv, pyenv).

 .. note::